 Eleni Stavrinidou received her Bachelor’s degree in Physics in 2008 from Aristotle University of Thessaloniki (Greece) and then her Master’s degree in Nanotechnology from the same university, in 2010.
 She then joined the group of George Malliaras at the Department of Bioelectronics of Ecole Nationale Supérieure des Mines de Saint-Étienne (France) where she completed her PhD on Microelectronics in 2014.
 Her work there focused on understanding and engineering ion transport in conducting polymers.

-Eleni then joined the Laboratory of Organic Electronics (LOE) of Linköping University as a Postdoctoral Scholar working with Magnus Berggren and Daniel Simon.
-During her post-doc Eleni developed organic electronic devices integrated within living plants, introducing the concept of Electronic Plants.
+Stavrinidou then joined the Laboratory of Organic Electronics (LOE) of Linköping University as a Postdoctoral Scholar working with Magnus Berggren and Daniel Simon.
+During her post-doc she developed organic electronic devices integrated within living plants, introducing the concept of Electronic Plants.
 In 2016 she received a Marie Skłodowska-Curie Fellowship.